ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_container.md

 This is the baseline, the absolute minimum to configure to use a container based plugin.

-- example of file `on_call.yml`
+-   Example of file `on_call.yml`
 -   Pulls from DockerHub

 ```yaml
 plugin: